If you are new to the world of thyroid problems then something like reverse T3 may be a bit of a conundrum for you.

 Foods high in sugar, processed foods, and foods made with industrial seed oils, are often the culprit.

-By cleaning up your diet you should be able to see a reduction in inflammation fairly rapidly.
+By cleaning up your diet you should be able to see a reduction in inflammation fairly rapidly if that is the primary cause.

 #3.
 Nutrient Deficiencies.